saritasa-nest/saritasa-dotnet-tools/docs/common/flow.rst

             .. image:: flow-retry-exp.png

-        You can add randomization and change the delay behavior with deltaBackoff parameter.
+        You can add randomization and change the delay behavior with ``deltaBackoff`` parameter.
 Make it more aggressive or optimistic.
 For example the same graph with delta backoff 0.5 sec:

             .. image:: flow-retry-exp2.png

     .. function:: CreateExponentialBackoffNormalizedDelayRetryStrategy(int numberOfTries, TimeSpan? minBackoff, TimeSpan? maxBackoff, bool firstFastRetry)

         A retry strategy with backoff parameters for calculating the exponential delay between retries.
-Normalized version scales exponential delay depends on numberOfTries.
-Here is a sample run with delays for configuration numberOfTries=10, minBackoff=2 sec, maxBackoff=35 sec:
+Normalized version scales exponential delay depends on ``numberOfTries``.
+Here is a sample run with delays for configuration ``numberOfTries=10``, ``minBackoff=2`` sec, ``maxBackoff=35`` sec, no first fast retry:

             ::